low-light666/pycrack/README.md

 ![alt text](./images/wc.png)

 I use crackstation.txt on my labs.
-You can download from the link.
+You can download it from the link.
 [crackstation.txt](https://crackstation.net/crackstation-wordlist-password-cracking-dictionary.htm)

+#### We are using GPLv3.
+Feel free to modify this script as much as you want...